 As you can imagine, Christmas Eve is exceptionally busy for houses of worship.
 You might be needed to help greet and seat families, run the bake table, set up (and take down) special holiday displays, organize supplies, and corral the kiddos during the services.

-so many tasks to be done at a hospital, including assisting hospital staff, doing admin duties, welcoming visitors, delivering treats to patients, or even reading to the elderly and small children, too, according to Volunteering Solutions.
-8 Salvation Army The Salvation Army is a great way to volunteer your time.
-It might be anything from helping victims from natural disasters to talking with teens from the LGBTQ community, teaching children, or writing a resume for someone looking for employment.
+Salvation Army, you might find yourself doing anything from helping victims from natural disasters to talking with teens from the LGBTQ+ community, teaching children, or writing a resume for someone looking for employment.
 Contact your local Salvation Army to find out how you can meet the needs of your community — and the world.
-9 Nursing Homes
+14 Nursing homes

 If you’re looking to really make a positive impact upon others, why not